Search for:

 Featured posts

-In the coming months, Baker McKenzie will host a series of virtual seminars on arbitration: Arbitration Lunch Break.
-Our lawyers and guests will discuss the practical aspects of each step of arbitration proceedings, from the drafting of an arbitration agreement to the enforcement of an arbitral award.
-Our experts will start with arbitration’s cornerstone: the arbitration agreement.
-The arbitration agreement is where parties register they wish to submit disputes to arbitration, and where the parties…
+In November, Baker McKenzie has launched a series of virtual seminars on arbitration: Arbitration Lunch Break.
+In the seminars, our lawyers and guests discuss the practical aspects of each step of arbitration proceedings, from the drafting of an arbitration agreement to the enforcement of an arbitral award.
+If you joined our first session in November 2023, we are confident that you already apply our tips and tricks and you are now spending less time drafting…